emqx/neuron-docs/en_US/configuration/south-devices/ads/plc-ads/ads.md

     <sub><b>Fig.2 - TwinCAT static routes dialog</b></sub>
   </figcaption>
 </figure>

-Provide the information as hilighted in the following image.
+3. Provide the information as highlighted in the following image.
 Note that the **AmsNetId** is the IP address of the Neuron PC appended with ".1.1".

 <figure align="center">
   <img src="./assets/add-route-3.png"